-One of the best parts about being in Italy is that everyday things are their own little adventures – even a trip to the grocery store can be a portal into a world of peculiarly pleasant new twists on seemingly familiar foods and flavors.
+One of the best parts about being in Italy is that everyday things are their own little adventures – even a trip to the italian supermarket grocery store can be a portal into a world of peculiarly pleasant new twists on seemingly familiar foods and flavors.
 So, point yourself towards the following, and pick up whatever else makes you say, “what is that?” along the way.
 Because, it’s a fact that you can’t discover your new favorite if you don’t give yourself the chance to try it.
 What to buy in italian supermarket?

 1. Pan di Stelle